 To inspire your next visit to Portugal, this detailed guide will help you to find the perfect Lisbon day trip destination.
 It also covers all of the essential info such as how to get there by train or bus, the best organised tours, attractions that can’t be missed and much more.

 From the prettiest villages in Portugal to fairy-tale castles and quaint seaside towns, read on to discover the very best day trips from Lisbon!

 Table of Contents

-The fairy tale town of Sintra is home to a stunning collection of the most unique and breathtaking castles we’ve ever seen (and we’ve seen a lot on our travels!)
-Located a convenient 40 minute train journey from Lisbon’s city center, it’s no wonder Sintra is one of the most popular day trips from Lisbon.
+The UNESCO listed town of Sintra is home to a collection of the most unique and stunning palaces in Portugal.
+Located a convenient 40 minute train journey from Lisbon’s city centre, it’s no wonder Sintra is one of the most popular day trips from Lisbon.

 This colourful town was once a summer getaway for Portuguese royals and nobility.
 Nestled in the hills outside of Lisbon, Sintra made the perfect spot for beautiful mansions, palaces and castles to be built.
-Nowadays it attracts millions of tourists every year and here’s why you should be one of them:
+Nowadays the town attracts millions of tourists every year.

-Continue your day trip journey on to the mystical estate of Quinta da Regaleira.
-Full of ancient secrets, this luxurious mansion and its enchanting gardens will be sure to spark your imagination.
-Its large network of paths will lead you through overgrown vegetation, underground initiation wells and dark moss covered tunnels, don’t be afraid to get lost.
+Quinta da Regaleira – Continue your day trip to Sintra with a visit to the mystical estate of Quinta da Regaleira.
+This ornate mansion and its enchanting gardens will be sure to spark your imagination.

 Getting to Sintra